 The church had its beginnings in the person of Charles W. Kingston (1884-1975).
 As a member of The Church of Jesus Christ of Latter-day Saints, Kingston felt that the Utah church was in error because it had abandoned the teaching of plural marriage.
 He co-authored a book titled Laman Manasseh Victorious: A Message of Salvation and Redemption to His People Israel, First to Ephraim and Manasseh that talked about his beliefs.
 Kingston was excommunicated by the LDS Church in 1929.

 - Charles Elden Kingston (1909-1948): He took the leadership reigns when the church began on January 1, 1935.
 He claimed that he was visited by six different personages whom he said came to him at different times.
 In the early years, followers wore unique outer garments with no pockets, causing others to call them “blue coats.”
 Not having pockets was meant to signify that the members were not tied to worldly wealth.
 The followers also were bareheaded and barefoot.
-As a businessman, Kingston was the one who first pushed the church’s business agenda.
-He died of cancer in 1948 at the age of 40.
+Ironically, as a businessman, Kingston was the one who first pushed the church’s business agenda.
+He died of cancer in 1948 at the age of 39.

 - John Ortell Kingston (1919-1987): Brother to Charles Elden and son to their father Charles, John guided the church from 1948 to 1987.
 He created the name of the church (Latter Day Church of Christ) in 1977 and had an even better business sense than Elden.
 He promoted incestuous marriages that distinguishes the church today.
 He had 13 wives and dozens of children.

-- Paul Elden Kingston (1959- ) (photo at right): Known as the “Watchman on the Wall” who claims to hear from God regularly, Paul is the son of John Ortell.
+- Paul Elden Kingston (1959- ): Known as the “Watchman on the Wall” who claims to hear from God regularly, Paul is the son of John Ortell.
 He inherited the top leadership position in 1987.
 A recent estimate is that he has 34 wives and more than 500 children, as several of his wives have had as many as 16 children each!
 He is an accountant and attorney as well as the Trustee-in-Trust of the Davis County Cooperative Society that is run by the church.

 The Order has many similar teachings of the LDS Church, including: